-Is Oman Safe for Travelers in 2024?
+Is Oman Safe to Visit?
 Essential Travel Safety Tips

 What are the local laws in Oman?
 Is crime a problem?
 Despite being a safe and friendly place to travel overall, there are some risks for visitors.
 Find out what not to do and how to stay safe in Oman.